-Recommended prior knowle dge: Admission requirements: Basic knowledge about relational databases, relational algebras and none SQL (e.g. from module SEDA- DMS-B: Datenmanagementsysteme) Frequency: every winter Recommended semester: Minimal Duration of the Module: semester 1 Semester
+lione Recommended prior knowledge: Admission requirements: Basic knowledge about relational databases, relational algebras and SQL (e.g. from module SEDA-DMS-B: Datenmanagementsysteme) none Frequency: every winter semester Recommended semester: Minimal Duration of the Module: 1 Semester

-Mobility in Software Systems 4,00 Weekly Contact Mode of Delivery: Lectures and Practicals Hours Language: English Frequency: every winter semester Learning outcome: The students will understand the challenges of mobility in software systems, and will be able to apply techniques and methods to realize such systems.
-Contents: The language of the course will be announced in the first lecture.
+Module Units Mobility in Software Systems 4,00 Weekly Contact Mode of Delivery: Lectures and Practicals Hours Language: English Frequency: every winter semester Learning outcome: The students will understand the challenges of mobility in software systems, and will be able to apply techniques and methods to realize such systems.
+Contents: - The language of the course will be announced in the first lecture.

-Examination Written examination / Duration of Examination: 90 minutes Description: The language of the exam will be announced in the first lecture.
+Examination Written examination / Duration of Examination: 105 minutes Description: The language of the exam will be announced in the first lecture.

-Module MOBI-PRAI-B Bachelor Project Mobile Soft- ware Systems (AI) Bachelor Project Mobile Software Systems (AI) 6 ECTS / 180 h (since WS19/20) Person responsible for module: Prof. Dr. Daniela Nicklas
+Module MOBI-PRAI-B Bachelor Project Mobile Software Systems (AI)

+Bachelor Project Mobile Software Systems (AI)

+Person responsible for module: Prof. Dr. Daniela Nicklas